Table of Contents

 How to Create a DMARC Record

-- Create an TXT record.
+- Create a TXT record.
 After you start the creation process, you must enter a name and value for the record.

 - Enter the value for your record.
 The following is an example value for DMARC:

-The three values in the entry are important for direction when users send emails to your domain.
+The three values in the entry are critical for direction when users send emails to your domain.
 The first “v” value is necessary and defines the version.
 This value will be the same for all records.
 The second “p” value determines what happens when the email passes or fails.
-In this example, the value is set to “none”, which indicates that nothing will happen.
+In this example, the value is set to “none”, indicating nothing will happen.
 This value is recommended initially to ensure that DMARC works correctly before quarantining messages.

-After you verify that DMARC works correctly, the “p” value can be changed to quarantine or reject.
+After you verify that DMARC works correctly, the “p” value can be changed to “quarantine” or “reject”.
 It’s recommended to quarantine messages so that you can catch false positives.
 The message will be set aside until you review it.
-The reject option will outright drop records that don’t pass DMARC rules.
-Unless you are sure that messages will pass, only use the reject option when you are positive that no important messages will be dropped by your DMARC settings.
+The “reject” option will outright drop records that don’t pass DMARC rules.
+Only use the “reject” option when you are positive that no important messages will be dropped by your DMARC settings.